North (Something Corporate album): Composition

 "As You Sleep", "Down", "Me and the Moon", "Ruthless", "She Paints Me Blue", "Break Myself", "21 and Invincible", "Miss America" and "Watch the Sky" were credited to McMahon.
-"Space", "Only Ashes", "The Runaway" and "I Won't Make You" were credited to Partington.
+"Space", "Only Ashes", "The Runaway", "I Won't Make You", and "This Broken Heart" were credited to Partington.
 Paul Buckmaster arranged and played the cello, alongside Larry Corbett on "Me and the Moon" and "The Runaway".
 The album's sound had been described as pop punk and pop, compared to Ben Folds Five.
 Alternative Addiction wrote that the group mixed "piano melodies with rocking guitars creating the 'melodic punk' sound" that was also on their second album.
 When talking about the album's title, Partington said it was inspired by recording in Seattle, "and also the fact that it was a growing process for everyone".